Benzathine benzylpenicillin tetrahydrate

 Ask your doctor or pharmacist if you do not understand anything in this list.

-After using Bicillin L-A
+After being given Bicillin L-A

 Bicillin L-A is usually stored by your doctor or pharmacist.